 From added rewards categories to bonus point-earning opportunities and short-term perks, this guide goes over the biggest changes from each of the major travel credit card issuers, as well as what they mean for you and your rewards game.

-Earlier in 2020, American Express revealed changes to some of its top-tier travel rewards cards and co-branded hotel and airline card offerings.
+American Express previously revealed changes to some of its top-tier travel rewards cards and co-branded hotel and airline card offerings.
 Here is a basic rundown of the new statement credit-earning opportunities broken down by card:

 Other cardholder features and benefits have largely remained the same.